 Types of Surety Bond

-Following are types of surety bond.
+The following are types of surety bonds.

 - #1- Court Surety Bond – This type of bond used to provides safety from loss which can occur in case of court proceedings.
-These bonds are required before to a court proceeding.
+These bonds are required before a court proceeding.

 - #2 – Fidelity Surety Bond – This type of bond is taken by the companies for protection from employee theft and from dishonest actions.
 These bonds are part of business risk management.